rikardbq/serf/README.md

 ```
 - db-max-conn
 ```
-Set the maximum number of connections that this pool should maintain.
+Set the maximum number of connections that a db pool should maintain.
 ```
 - db-max-idle-time
 ```